-Use the Actions feature to add customized interactions and analytical (logic) functions to your workbook - all without writing any code.
+Use the Actions feature to add customized interactions and analytical (logic) event-driven functions to your workbook - all without writing any code.
+And you can create them once and use them throughout your workbook.

 Drag and drop blocks from the catalog to create an action.
 Each action must have an input (trigger) and an output.
 Placing a condition between them is not mandatory.